This page is by Jaleigh Q. Pier and was last updated December 20th, 2019.

 ‘Why Sea Cucumbers Are Dangerous’ by Facts in Motion (YouTube)

 Sea cucumbers are surprisingly elegant and diverse.
-They have developed several feeding methods: some crawl along the seafloor to sift detritus, others burrow into sediments with their tube-feet exposed to capture particles, and a few even swim and actively capture moving prey such as plankton.
+They have developed several feeding methods: some crawl along the seafloor to sift detritus, others burrow into sediments with their tube-feet exposed to capture particles, some are suspension feeders, and a few even swim and actively capture moving prey such as plankton.